We recently exhibited at Disability Directs Do What You Want: Live! in Nottingham and had a star come out to help us promote the Card!

 Martin Austin, Managing Director of Nimbus says;

 The Access Card scheme is about much more than just saying ‘I’m Disabled’.
-It’s a third part assessment of a persons legal protection under the equality act and a tool for quickly telling organisations about the support you need with the potential embarrassment of going into lots of detail about medical conditions.”
+It’s a third party assessment of a persons legal protection under the equality act and a tool for quickly telling organisations about the support you need without the potential embarrassment of going into lots of detail about medical conditions.”

 The cards usual cost is £15 for 3 years but Nottinghamshire County Council have negotiated a half term offer lasting until the 17th July.